Bills Digest No. 18, 2024-25

 Schedule 1—AML/CTF programs and business groups

-• Schedule 1 introduces a reporting entity structure framework, defining the range of entities included in a ‘reporting group’.
+Introduces a reporting entity structure framework, defining the range of entities included in a ‘reporting group’.
 Amendments detail how entities are to undertake appropriate measures to mitigate and manage AML/CTF risks.
 The Schedule also details the required AML/CTF programs that reporting entities must have in place.

 Schedule 2—Customer due diligence

-• Schedule 2 reframes and clarifies Customer Due Diligence (CDD) requirements and processes that reporting entities must undertake.
+Reframes and clarifies Customer Due Diligence (CDD) requirements and processes that reporting entities must undertake.
 It details requirements for entities undertaking initial CDD, the continuing obligations regarding ongoing CDD, and when it is appropriate to use simplified CDD versus enhanced CDD.

 Schedule 3—Regulating additional high-risk services

-• Schedule 3 includes new designated services, which are intended to capture certain services provided by (among others) real estate agents, dealers in precious metals and stones, and other professionals including legal practitioners and accountants.
+Includes new designated services, which are intended to capture certain services provided by (among others) real estate agents, dealers in precious metals and stones, and other professionals including legal practitioners and accountants.
 The provision of the relevant designated services by these entities would enliven AML/CTF obligations.

 Schedule 4—Legal professional privilege

-• Schedule 4 clarifies the treatment of information which may be subject to legal professional privilege (LPP) when it is required for AML/CTF purposes.
-This includes when information is required in relation to suspicious matter reports (SMR) and threshold transaction reports (TTR).
+Clarifies the treatment of information which may be subject to legal professional privilege (LPP) when it is required for AML/CTF purposes, including in relation to suspicious matter reports (SMR) and threshold transaction reports (TTR).
+This Schedule also introduces requirements for reporting entities, in certain circumstances, to specify the basis of LPP to AUSTRAC in a proposed LPP form.

 Schedule 5—Tipping off offence and disclosure of AUSTRAC information to foreign countries or agencies

-• Schedule 5 amends the existing tipping off offence to prevent the disclosure of certain information, such as requirements to submit a SMR, where doing so would or could reasonably be expected to prejudice an investigation.
+Amends the existing tipping off offence to prevent the disclosure of certain information, such as requirements to submit a SMR, where doing so would or could reasonably be expected to prejudice an investigation.
 The new amendments provide two exceptions for when it is appropriate to disclose the information.

 Schedule 6—Services relating to virtual assets

-• extends the AML/CTF regime to include virtual asset-related services.
+Extends the AML/CTF regime to include virtual asset-related services.

 Schedule 7—Definition of bearer negotiable instrument

-• Schedule 7 clarifies what monetary instruments are captured by the definition of a ‘bearer negotiable instrument’.
+Clarifies what monetary instruments are captured by the definition of a ‘bearer negotiable instrument’.

 Schedule 8—Transfer of value and international value transfer services

-• Schedule 8 streamlines existing concepts relating to transfers of value, including the regulation of telegraphic transfers, remittance, and virtual asset transfers.
+Streamlines existing concepts relating to transfers of value, including the regulation of telegraphic transfers, remittance, and virtual asset transfers.
 It also updates the international funds transfer instruction reporting regime.

 Schedule 9—Powers and definitions

-• Schedule 9 introduces a range of new information gathering powers, including an examination process which would allow AUSTRAC to obtain information and documents to inform the making of enforcement decisions.
+Introduces a range of new information gathering powers, including an examination process which would allow AUSTRAC to obtain information and documents to inform the making of enforcement decisions.
+This Schedule also provides new information gathering powers allowing AUSTRAC to proactively gather information for intelligence purposes.

 Schedule 10—Exemptions